1871fotc/fotc/docs/about/index.md

 - planning to erect an **[honour board](https://youtu.be/mVfixEzUpwk)** at the cemetery's main entrance to commemorate people who have served their nation in military uniform and now rest in Toowong Cemetery.
 - **photographing every headstone** in the cemetery.
-- **encouraging the community to volunteer** through simple one-off tasks shown on this site. <!-- like the one below. -->
+- **encouraging the community to volunteer** :fontawesome-solid-hand-holding-heart: through simple one-off tasks shown on this site.  <!-- like the one below. -->

 <!--
 !!! question "Volunteer - help us update the cemetery maps"